egorsoroka8/postman/README.md

 Parametrs combination were created by Pairwise technique.<br/>
 To run the collection, you need to import the json file into the Postman and import CSV file with parametrs.<br/>

-You can watch a [screencast](https://drive.google.com/file/d/1--4SQsMgsYNhYO9lr041bDtwq_iOrTe9/view?usp=sharing)
+You can watch my [screencast](https://drive.google.com/file/d/1--4SQsMgsYNhYO9lr041bDtwq_iOrTe9/view?usp=sharing)